codechenx/tv/README.md

 - **Text wrapping** - Wrap long cell content for better readability
 - **Statistics & plots** - View column statistics with visual distribution charts
 - **Vim keybindings** - Navigate naturally with h/j/k/l and more
+- **Mouse support** - Click to select cells, scroll with mouse wheel, interact with dialogs
 - **Pipe support** - Read from stdin for seamless integration with shell pipelines